Thermal Camera Systems: Detecting Issues Before Failure

 The solution was a $500 gasket replacement.
 The result?
 Energy bills dropped by $2,200 per month, and the compressor cycle rate decreased by 12%, extending the equipment's lifespan by an estimated three years.
 The ROI was achieved in less than one week.

-Case 2: Heavy Mining Equipment
+Case 2: Mining Gear

 A mining firm in Australia used permanent thermal sensors on their primary crushers.
 The system flagged a 12°C rise in the drive motor over a four-hour period.
 While still within "operational" limits, the rate of rise was anomalous.
 Maintenance found a failing cooling fan motor that had been clogged with dust.